Classification and Range

-History: Jumoke (in gorilla group 2) was unable to raise Nadiri due to a traumatic delivery.
-Nadiri was hand-raised by zoo staff and gradually introduced at 5-1/2 months old to this group, her adoptive family.
-Nadiri is gentle and playful with Akenji and Naku.
+History: Jumoke was unable to raise Nadiri due to a traumatic delivery.
+Nadiri was hand-raised by zoo staff and gradually introduced at 5-1/2 months old to her adoptive gorilla family.
+Nadiri is gentle and playful with Akenji.
 She is very important genetically to the captive population of gorillas because she is the only living offspring of her father, Congo, who died two weeks after Nadiri's birth.

 Born: July 24, 2001 at Woodland Park Zoo.
 Daughter of Vip and Jumoke.
 Adoptive mother is Nina.